ucarno/ow-league-tokens/README.md

 * Use `--nomenu` (or `Start_Without_Menu.bat` on Windows) to run the app without a menu using your `config.json` file.

 ## Possible Issues
-If you encounter any problems, **make sure your Chrome is the latest version**!
+If you encounter any problems, **make sure your Chrome is the latest version** — you can force Chrome update here: `chrome://settings/help`!

 ### Stream window is randomly unloading
 This may happen, for example, in non-headless mode when you collapse a Chrome window.